-In the 1970s, he led President Carter’s Privacy Initiative, resulting in the passage of the Right to Financial Privacy Act of 1978.
+In the 1970s, he led President Carter's Privacy Initiative, resulting in the Right to Financial Privacy Act of 1978.
 He was also the principal U.S. representative on information, computer, and communications policy at the OECD and other international negotiations.

 In the 1960s, he was present at the creation of what was to become the Internet, working with ARPA in the Defense Department.
 He studied and taught computer science at MIT, and he also taught at Wellesley.

 Mary Guckert, Ph.D., President of the Kindness Cloud Foundation, is an author and public speaker.
 Mary is an adjunct professor at George Mason University and teaches courses focusing on cultural and emotional intelligence, human development, and educational psychology.